massimotisi/massimotisi.github.io/community.md

 order: 5
 ---

-I have served (or will serve) as co-organizer and reviewer for the following venues.
+I have served as co-organizer and reviewer for the following venues.

 # 2020
 * [Monitoring and Evaluation Committee at the Pôle Images & Réseaux](http://www.images-et-reseaux.com/en) (Member)